zhwa/mlir-example/book/Chapter-09-TableGen-Dialect.md

 Each enables generic algorithms working across operations and dialects.
 Passes use interfaces to remain dialect-agnostic.

 **When to Use Interfaces**.
-Create interfaces when:

-- Multiple operations need the same capability (shape inference, auto-differentiation)
-- You want generic passes working across dialects
-- Operations need polymorphic behavior (dynamic dispatch based on operation type)

-Don't create interfaces for operation-specific behavior—use regular methods.
+Create interfaces when multiple operations need the same capability (like shape inference or auto-differentiation), you want generic passes working across dialects, or operations need polymorphic behavior with dynamic dispatch based on operation type.
+Don't create interfaces for operation-specific behavior—use regular methods instead.
 Interfaces are for **shared contracts** across multiple operations.

 The next subsection shows how to define custom interfaces in TableGen, but understanding that `OpRewritePattern` itself uses interfaces helps explain why MLIR's pattern system is so flexible.
 Let's continue with lowering patterns, then we'll return to custom interfaces in section 9.8.5.